Boondock-Echo/scanner-controller/README.md

 ```

 After the `BSP` command is sent during `band select`, the scanner now
 automatically enters band-scope search by issuing a scan-start key.
+It also
+programs custom search range 1 using `CSP` and enables only that range with
+`CSG,0111111111` so the scope limits match the selected band.
 If the search is later halted you can resume it with the dedicated
 command: